628: Persian Shah Khosrau II who “conquered Jerusalem after a brief siege in 614 during the Byzantine – Sasanian War” came passed away today.

 1858(14th of Adar, 5618): Joseph Reuben Romm, the third generation of printers of Hebrew books, who moved the family business from Grodno to Vilna, passed away today.

 1858: At Frankfurt Am Main, Selig Meier Goldschmidt and Clementine Goldschmidt gave birth Helene Goldschmidt, the future wife of Leon Yehudah Tedesco making her Helen Tedesco.

-1860: Birthdate of Victor L. Berger who would become the first member of the Socialist Party to hold a seat in the U.S. House of Representative.
+1860: “In Nieder-Rehbach, Austria-Hungary (today in Romania,” Julia and Ignatz Bker gave birth to Milwaukee, WI socialist journalist Victor L. Berger, the husband of fellow socialist Meta Schlichting and the first member of the Socialist Party to hold a seat in the U.S. House of Representative.

 1861: Birthdate of Kuppenheim, Germany native and San Francisco trained lawyer Julius Kahn, the U.S Congressman who was a strong advocate for national defense before, during and after WW I and the author of legislation designed to exclude Chinese immigrants while enjoying the unique distinction of having his wife Florence Prag Kahn succeed him in the House after he passed away.